JHalt06/Books-For-The-Future/docs/DesignDoc.md

       Contrains all core application logic, such as validations.
     Data Access (DAO)
       Responsible solely for CRUD operations and persistence.
 Handle reading/writing to JSON files.
 These files are unaware of how the data is used in business logic.

-2. Single Responsibility Principle (SRP)
-  Each class has a it's own clear purpose:
-    For example, the Controller Classes:
-      CupboardController only handles HTTP requests related to cupboards.
-      Notification Controller is soley responsible for managing notification data.
-      NotificationService is responsible for sending notifications between the backend and frontend.
-    DAO classes:
-      Each DAO handles data for a single entity.
-If the strategy of storing data changes, only this classs needs to be updated.

-3. Low Coupling
-    Each service and controlller only interacts through clear itnerfaces (REST endpoints).
-    For example: The NotificationService doesn't directly modify any controllers state.
-It only makes HTTP requests, so changing its implementation will not break other classes.
-    This design principle allows out classes to be cohesive but still loosely connected.

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,